 How do I register my child?

-You must complete and send a registration form with a $100 nonrefundable deposit to reserve your child’s spot.
+You must complete and send a registration form with a $100 nonrefundable deposit (No Deposit Required for Military Adventure Camp) to reserve your child’s spot.
 Your child is not registered until the deposit and registration form are received.

 If the session we want is full, do you accept names for a waiting list?